Veterans Affairs Medical Center Substance Abuse Treatment Program

 Veterans Affairs Medical Center Substance Abuse Treatment Program - Kansas City, MO

 Veterans Affairs Medical Center Substance Abuse Treatment Program is a detox and addiction treatment facility located at 4801 Linwood Boulevard in the 64128 zip code of Kansas City, MO.
-As a detox center, it offers alcohol detox, opioid detox and benzodiazepines detox.
-The treatment program at Veterans Affairs Medical Center Substance Abuse Treatment Program includes intensive outpatient treatment, hospital inpatient detoxification and regular outpatient treatment.
+As a detox center, it offers meth detox, opioid detox and benzodiazepines detox.
+The treatment program at Veterans Affairs Medical Center Substance Abuse Treatment Program includes hospital inpatient detoxification, intensive outpatient treatment and residential treatment.
 Veterans Affairs Medical Center Substance Abuse Treatment Program offers treatment to people with dual diagnosis treatment, veterans and people with trauma.
-It accepts women and men into their treatment and detox program.
+It accepts men and women into their treatment and detox program.

 Address: 4801 Linwood Boulevard, Kansas City, MO 64128